conversationai/wikidetox/conversation_reconstruction/conv-viewer-webapi/README.md

-# ConversationAI Wikidetox Conversation Viewer
+# ConversationAI - Wikidetox Conversation Viewer API

-This directory contains an experimental viewer for conversations on Wikipedia.
+This directory contains an experimental api to supporting viewing conversations on Wikipedia talk pages.

 ## Setup